Eating Disorder Therapy Alabama

 Developed by Steven C. Hayes, Kelly Wilson, and Kirk Strosahl, Acceptance and Commitment Therapy (ACT) was founded on the idea that most psychological distress is tied to “experiential avoidance.”
 This is an attempt or desire to suppress unwanted internal experiences, such as emotions, thoughts, or bodily sensations.
 ACT focuses on helping an individual learn to observe, recognize, and accept a realistic perception of self while learning to manage thoughts that may exacerbate anxiety or problematic behaviors.

 Mindfulness involves developing awareness of what you are experiencing in the moment, including thoughts, feelings, and the environment around you.
 It is also the practice of accepting thoughts and emotions, and not passing judgment on the present.
-Mindfulness-based therapy can be helpful in learning how to manage external stressors that may trigger desires to find a quick relief for distress through binge eating, restriction, purging, excessive exercise, self-harm, substance abuse, etc. Therapeutic techniques can help an individual learn to be more observant instead of reactive in the present moment and can aid people in developing skills to allow emotions to and thoughts the space to process.
+Mindfulness-based therapy can be helpful in learning how to manage external stressors that may trigger desires to find a quick relief for distress through binge eating, restriction, purging, excessive exercise, self-harm, etc. Therapeutic techniques can help an individual learn to be more observant instead of reactive in the present moment and can aid people in developing skills to allow emotions to and thoughts the space to process.

 Psychodynamic therapy believes that our experiences from the past influence the way we see and interpret the world.
 By offering a safe space and a healthy therapeutic relationship to identify and process through events, relationships, and patterns throughout life, we can gain insight on present-day problems, beliefs, and thoughts.
 Once we gain insight, we can develop coping mechanisms to implement to manage distress and engage in different behaviors moving forward to inhibit the continuation of distress-inducing experiences.